 - Anxiety disorder treatment

 Substance use disorders affect millions of people in the US.
 Do not let addiction destroy your teen’s life; you can receive the much-needed help at the Foothills at Red Oak.
 Our experts can teach your teen how to cope with the triggers of substance use to ensure long-term sobriety.
-Contact Foothills at Red Oak today at 866.300.5275 to schedule an appointment.
+Contact Foothills at Red Oak today at 866.300.5275 to learn more about addiction triggers.